Aeroelastic instability of cantilevered flexible plates in uniform flow: Results

-The mode amplitude $A$ is plotted in Fig.~\ref{fig:hysteresis} as a function of the reduced velocity and exhibits a hysteretic behavior.
+The flutter amplitude $A$ is plotted in figure~\ref{fig:hysteresis} as a function of the reduced velocity; this plot exhibits a hysteretic behaviour.
 This has been observed in all experiments with sufficiently large aspect ratio ($H^* \gtrsim 1$).
-This hysteresis together with the large mode amplitude observed at threshold evokes a subcritical instability bifurcation as recently suggested by numerical results \cite{Alben2008}.
-However, in other nonlinear numerical models \cite{Yadykin2001,Tang2003}, the bifurcation is supercritical.
+This hysteresis together with the large mode amplitude observed at threshold evokes a subcritical bifurcation as recently suggested by the numerical results of \cite{Alben2008}.
+Note however that the wideness of the hysteresis loop observed in the present experiments is of the order of 20\% (it is defined as $(U^*_{c}-U^*_{d})/U^*_{c}$) whereas it is only of the order of 1\% in the simulations of \cite{Alben2008}.
+In other numerical models \citep{Yadykin2001,Tang2003,Tang2007}, the bifurcation is found to be supercritical.
 Figure~\ref{fig:hysteresis} shows that the amplitudes near threshold can be reasonably well fitted with a square-root law giving evidence that the bifurcation could indeed be supercritical and that the observed hysteresis could just be an artifact as discussed below.

-The critical velocities $U^*_c$ and $U^*_d$ are plotted in Fig.~\ref{fig:criticalU} as a function of the aspect ratio $H^*$ and the mass ratio $M^*$.
-First the plate span is varied keeping its length constant.
-This allows to vary the aspect ratio without changing the other parameters.
+The critical velocities $U^*_c$ and $U^*_d$ are plotted in figure~\ref{fig:criticalU} as a function of the aspect ratio $H^*$ and the mass ratio $M^*$.
+First the plate span is varied with the plate length remaining constant.
+This allows the aspect ratio to be varied without changing the other parameters.
 As expected from slender body theory, the critical velocity tends to decrease as aspect ratio is increased.
-From Fig.~\ref{fig:criticalU}(a) two regimes can be distinguished.
-For small aspect ratio ($H^* \alt 1$), the measured critical velocities are well predicted by the linear stability analysis and the hysteresis is very small.
-For larger aspect ratio ($H^* \agt 1$) the hysteresis greatly increases as well as experimental scatter and the linear stability analysis tends to underestimate the critical velocity $U^*_{c}$.
-Moreover, this threshold seems to slightly increase for $1<H^*<3$ contrarily to the decreasing threshold $U^*_d$ and contrarily to the predictions.
+From figure~\ref{fig:criticalU}(a) two regimes can be distinguished.
+For small aspect ratio ($H^* \lesssim 1$), the measured critical velocities are well predicted by the linear stability analysis and the hysteresis is very small if not absent.
+For larger aspect ratio ($H^* \gtrsim 1$) the hysteresis greatly increases.
+The experimental data points are also more scattered.
+For these large aspect ratios, the linear stability analysis tends to underestimate the critical velocity $U^*_{c}$.
+Moreover, this threshold seems to slightly increase for $1<H^*<3$ contrarily to the decreasing threshold $U^*_d$ which remains close to the predictions.

+The figure~\ref{fig:criticalU}(a) also permits to quantify the error made by the `model without singularity'.
+Indeed it can be seen that it does not exactly converge to the two-dimensional limit when aspect ratio tends to infinity but slightly below.
+As explained above, this is because in this model the pressure jump is assumed to be regular at the leading edge whereas, in the `asymptotic model' and in the two-dimensional model of \cite{Kornecki76}, the pressure jump has the physically correct inverse square root singularity.